tmaringgele/CausalBoundingEngine/docs/source/references.rst

 References and Credits
 ======================

-CausalBoundingEngine i**Reference**: Zaffalon, M., Antonucci, A., & Cabañas, R. (2022).
-Structural Causal Models Are (Solvable by) Credal Networks. *Proceedings of the 25th International Conference on Artificial Intelligence and Statistics*, 186, 4975-4985.

-**URL**: https://proceedings.mlr.press/v186/zaffalon22a/zaffalon22a.pdftegrates several state-of-the-art algorithms and methods for causal effect bounding.
+CausalBoundingEngine integrates several state-of-the-art algorithms and methods for causal effect bounding.
 We gratefully acknowledge the authors and contributors of the following works and implementations.

 Algorithm References
 --------------------